 Passenger restrooms are available at a limited number of transit centers with rail service.
 These are covered in Section 3.6.
-MTS does not provide public or passenger restrooms at any bus-only facilities.
+MTS does not currently provide public or passenger restrooms at any bus-only facilities.

-MTS provides secured restrooms for employees only at various bus route terminal locations.
-At some bus route terminals, MTS has an agreement with a nearby business to allow drivers (not passengers) to use their restroom.
+MTS provides secured permanent or portable restrooms for employees only at various bus route terminal locations.
+At some bus route terminals, MTS has an agreement with a nearby business to allow MTS bus drivers to use their restroom.